-- Press and hold the RESET button for 10 seconds. - The device reboots automatically and resets to factory defaults.
+- Press and release the ERASE button. - The device reboots automatically and resets to factory defaults.
 This does not remove any automatically generated certificates and keys.

-■ Full device reset:
+Full device reset:

-- After the device reboots from the first button press, immediately press and hold the RESET button for 10 seconds again. - The device reboots again and resets to factory defaults, as well as also removing generated certificates and keys. - 3.
-After resetting the device: - a.
-Connect to the TX54 by using the serial port or by using an Ethernet cable to connect the TX54 LAN1 port to your PC. - b.
-Log into the TX54:
+- After the device reboots from the first button press, immediately press and release the ERASE button again. - The device reboots again and resets to factory defaults, as well as also removing generated certificates and keys. - 3.
+After resetting the device: - Connect to the EX15 by using the serial port or by using an Ethernet cable to connect the EX15 LAN port to your PC. - b.
+Log into the EX15: